mi-erasmusmc/aioli/README.md

       expects this database to be located in the same db in a schema called staging_vocabulary (this is in line with the CEM information prep step, that this app was originally built to be used for)

+- To map towards ATC you need a conversion table which is available on request

 ### HOW TO RUN

 - Make sure the db is configured in accordance to your needs in the config.properties file located in scr/main/resources